 Use the styles panel to format your text size, color etc. accordingly.

 Second, you can create a bulleted list by double clicking your text blocks on the canvas, and then double click and highlight the section you want to add a bullet list.
 This will populate the individual text element editor.

 QR Codes can make it easy for recipients to hop online and view your content.
-Due to recent mobile phone innovations, they’re making a comeback.
+Due to recent mobile phone innovations, they’ve made a comeback.

 In Postalytics, QR Codes will automatically open a pURL, or a unique tracking URL, generated for each mailpiece in your campaign.
 The mailpiece recipient is automatically redirected to a landing page of your choice that you indicate in the campaign wizard.

-To use your finished design in a campaign, select the red Proof Template button in the top right corner of the editor.
+To be able to use your finished design in a campaign, the template must be proofed.
+Select the red Proof Template button in the top right corner of the editor.

-Once your templates are proofed, they can be used in a Postalytics Smart Send or Workflow Drip campaign.
-If you have any questions on how to create direct mail letter templates in Postalytics, don’t hesitate to Contact Us.
+If you have any questions on how to create direct mail templates in Postalytics, don’t hesitate to Contact Us.